ArloysMacias/Near/README.md

 #### Fonts

 For the font for Heading1`<h1>` and the paragraphs`<p>` I used Open Sans, from Google Fonts.
-This font works well with the design as it is modern and simple. *"Open Sans was designed with an upright stress, open forms and a neutral, yet friendly appearance.
-It was optimized for print, web, and mobile interfaces, and has excellent legibility characteristics in its letterforms"* [[Google Fonts, 2020]](https://fonts.google.com/specimen/Open+Sans).
+This font works well with the design as it is modern and simple. > Open Sans was designed with an upright stress, open forms and a neutral, yet friendly appearance.
+It was optimized for print, web, and mobile interfaces, and has excellent legibility characteristics in its letterforms. - [[Google Fonts, 2020]](https://fonts.google.com/specimen/Open+Sans).

 ## Features